tradingstrategy-ai/trade-executor/README.md

 **Note**: This is early beta software.
 [Please pop in to the Discord for any questions](https://tradingstrategy.ai/community).

+Trading Strategy framework is a Python framework for algorithmic trading on decentralised exchanges.

+- Download decentralised finance market data sets
+- Develop and backtest trading strategies in Jupyter Notebook
+- Live trade execution for onchain trading
+- Smart contract vault support for turning your trading strategy to a third-party investable vault

+The `trade-executor` library provides the trade execution and backtesting engine.

 ## Features

 - Only trading framework that has been built grounds up for [decentralised finance](https://tradingstrategy.ai/glossary/decentralised-finance)